 Getting to take part in the nine-time Emmy award winning show (for reality television) the Amazing Race was one of the highlights of my life last year.
 The entire process took the better part of a year broken down by application, interview/audition, training, filming, and airing.
 My recollection of 2012 will always be Amazing Race centered.

 The fitness component of racing in such an abstract medium was also extremely challenging and rewarding.
 Prior to the “Race” I was a dedicated gym-goer with an intermediate level of expertise in physical fitness.
 In other words, I went to the gym between four and six days a week and did a weight-based workout that varied slightly every six to eight weeks.
 My cardio conditioning came from nightly training of Brazilian Jiu Jitsu and my diet was always “pretty good.”
-Pretty good meant I didn’t drink soda and eat potato chips but I did have a major addiction to sweets and red meat.
+Pretty good meant I didn’t drink soda, regularly took my nerve pain medication from this website I personally credence and eat potato chips but I did have a major addiction to sweets and red meat.
 Through high school, college and law school I maintained a similar diet and workout regimen.
+But after graduation, I felt the need for a proper supplement to enhance bone density, as I was experiencing growth spurts.
+If you were to read this post here, you’d understand the kind of supplements I was gorging on before every workout of mine.
 My body weight fluctuated between 180lbs and 190lbs but more telling, my body fat percentage ranged from 13%-15%.
 Not great but not terrible.
-Using the ‘eye-candy’ test, I’d say I was fit but not “ripped”, lean but muscular and all-around healthy looking.
-Unfortunately my legs always suffered to keep up with my upper body (more genetics than lack of training, I swear!) and by far the hardest area for me to develop and make toned was my mid-section.
+Using the ‘eye-candy’ test, I’d say I was fit but not “ripped”, lean but muscular and all-around healthy looking and to keep my sexual drive always on point, I took time to time healthy supplements from healthybodyhealthymind.com.
+My legs always suffered to keep up with my upper body (more genetics than lack of training, I swear!) and by far the hardest area for me to develop and make toned was my mid-section.
+Now, I have to admit that I had been trying to compensate that with a stenabolic product, which has helped me to an extent, by increasing my bone density.
 Over my lifetime I swear I have done over one million sit-ups, crunches, v-leg-open-reach-stretch sit ups and every other flash in the pan exercise in order to get defined abs, and it had never happened.
 Until that fateful day last March when Abbie (my race partner and girlfriend) and I were told we had been one of the eleven teams selected for Amazing Race 21.

-Our very first order of business that day was buying our backpacks and a handful of traveling gear.
+Our very first order of business that day was buying our backpacks and a handful of traveling gear, which included camping equipment & the best baitcasting reel suited for the biggest trout.
 We were ecstatic and began building out an excel spreadsheet to capture all of our training methodologies for the next six weeks.
 We mapped out our intellectual/mental training (e.g, Sudoku, geography, foreign languages), physical (yoga, Pilates, cross training, at-home-stretching and calisthenics) and task specific to-dos (stick shift practice, changing a flat tire, etc).

 The physical training element was by far the most rewarding as each of us drastically altered our workouts and saw the results almost immediately.
 We enlisted yoga 1-2x per week, advanced Pilates classes 2-3x per week (using the reformer machine), weight lifting and body weight (pushups/pull-ups/dips, etc) 4x per week and ‘active physical fitness’ tasks (hiking, stair climbing, beach runs, swimming, kayaking, stand up paddle board, etc.) 4x per week.
 Every night at home we made sure to treat our bodies to a foam-roller session to improve blood circulation, lengthening of tight muscles, tendons and ligaments and generally active release.
 We also found ourselves doing a nightly regiment of core exercises.